status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

      --netkey-file             Source of network (secp256k1) private key file (random|<path>) [=random].
      --insecure-netkey-password  Use pre-generated INSECURE password for network private key file [=false].
      --agent-string            Node agent string which is used as identifier in network [=nimbus].
-     --subscribe-all-subnets   Subscribe to all subnet topics when gossiping [=false].
      --peerdas-supernode       Subscribe to all column subnets, thereby becoming a PeerDAS supernode [=false].
      --light-supernode         Subscribe to the first half of column subnets [=false].
      --num-threads             Number of worker threads ("0" = use as many threads as there are CPU cores